A dog massage helps to reduce dog pain, stress, and blood pressure.

 Besides being relaxing, a therapeutic massage offers many other benefits to your Miniature Schnauzer including:

 You know your Miniature Schnauzer already loves to be cuddled, so adding canine massage therapy as part of his routine care is easy to do.
 Make it part of your Miniature Schnauzer's healthy lifestyle, along with proper dog nutrition and dog exercise programs.

 The very best way to learn how to massage your Miniature Schnauzer is by asking your vet.
 Your Schnauzer's vet can show you the proper way to massage each area of your Schnauzer’s body, as well as, how often you should massage your Miniature Schnauzer.
 So be sure to ask him on your next visit.

-You can also learn the proper techniques right at home with this great e-learning series!
+Learn the proper techniques right at home with this great e-learning series!

 Also trying adding some relaxation music for pets.
 It's a great way to help calm a hyper dog, as well as, help relieve your Miniature Schnauzer's stress.
 Dogs suffering from separation anxiety also benefit from relaxation music.

 Another great way to help your Miniature Schnauzer relax is with the use of calming aids like the DAP Diffuser.
 It simulates natural calming pheromones that help soothe dogs especially in stressful situations and can reduce or completely stop stress-related behavior including: barking, whimpering and whining, chewing, urination and defecation.
 It actually reduces or eliminates separation anxiety.
 It even calms dogs during thunderstorms and fireworks or when left home alone.